Home Page FAQ

 Does Tea Go Bad?

 Can tea go bad?
-Yes, it most certainly can!
-Not in the same way that food goes bad, though.
-Most likely, your tea won't be covered in mold or give you food poisoning.
+Not in the same way that food goes bad.
+Your tea won't get covered in mold (as long as stored properly) or make your stomach upset.
 However, keeping tea leaves past their prime will result in a lackluster brew with a dull taste and almost no benefits.

 How Long Does Tea Last?